OceanDataTools/openrvdas/docs/configuration_files.md

 }
 ```

-The configuration definition is a JSON-formatted dictionary with the
+The configuration definition is a YAML or JSON-formatted dictionary with the
 following workflow:

 ![Dual output configuration](images/dual_writer.png)